blakep7/Open-Horizon-Release-Proposal/README.md

 - **Step 6:** Hit the green 'Run Workflow' button.

-- **Step 7:** Wait for the release to be approved by one of the specific contributors that controls the release management.
+- **Step 7:** Wait for the release to be approved by one of the specific contributors that controls the release management process.

 ### 2. Release Workflow Runtime Processes